Meet the Staff

 Social Justice Library

-Christopher Sullivan, Ph.D.; LPC; Clinical Director for Counseling Services
+Christopher Sullivan, Ph.D.; LPC; Director for Health, Counseling, and Disability Access Services

 As the Clinical Director for Counseling Services, Dr.Chris Sullivan is the chief mental health officer on campus.
 He has over 20 years of experience working with college students and is a Licensed Professional Counselor in Missouri.
 He completed his doctorate in counseling at UMSL, with an emphasis in multicultural counseling.
 His clinical work emphasizes a holistic approach to mental health, based in a strengths-oriented perspective focused on well being and healing, while taking into consideration the impact of culture, relationships, and the need for social justice in society.
 A proud native son of west-central Wisconsin, he loves spending time with his family, squeaky cheese curds, and getting (kind of) lost in the woods.
 And, yes, he does miss cold winters.

-Laura Holt, Ph.D.; Counseling Psychologist and Outreach Coordinator
+Laura Holt, Ph.D.; Licensed Psychologist and Outreach Coordinator

 Karen Munkel, MSW, LCSW; Staff Therapist